From BR Bullpen

 Pagán was the leadoff hitter and center fielder for the Puerto Rican national team that surprisingly finished second in the 2013 World Baseball Classic.
 He performed well, hitting .364/.447/.485 with a team-high 12 hits, 16 total bases, 2 steals and 5 walks (tied with Carlos Beltran).
 He led the team in average, slugging and OBP, yet only had two runs and two RBI in 9 games.
 He scored the first run off Ryan Vogelsong in the 4-3 upset of Team USA.
 In the finale, a 3-0 loss to the Dominican Republic, he was 1 for 3 with a walk but his teammates combined for just two other hits.
 He was second in the Classic in hits, 3 behind MVP Robinson Canó, and tied Elvis Andrus, Yulieski Gourriel, Yoshio Itoi and Adam Jones for second in steals, one behind Randolph Oduber.
 He made the Classic All-Star team, joining Michael Saunders and Nelson Cruz in the outfield.

 On May 25, 2013, Pagan became the first player in 9 years to end a game with an inside-the-park walk-off homer, and the first in Giants history to do so.
 The Colorado Rockies had taken a 5-4 lead against the Giants on Troy Tulowitzki's solo homer in the top of the 10th, but Brandon Crawford led off the bottom of the inning by drawing a walk off Rafael Betancourt.
 Guillermo Quiroz sacrificed Crawford to second base, and Pagan followed by hitting a ball to deep right field at AT&T Park, which hit the fence and then bounced away from the rightfielder towards center field.
 Pagan rounded the bases as CF Dexter Fowler chased the ball and relayed it back to home plate, sliding ahead of the tag to give the Giants a spectacular 6-5 win.
 Fellow Puerto Rican Rey Sanchez had been the last to accomplish the feat in the major leagues, coincidentally also in the 10th inning and also against the Rockies, while a member of the Tampa Bay Devil Rays on June 11, 2004.
 However, he had apparently hurt his hamstring earlier in the game, and did not play after hitting his dramatic homer, eventually going on the disabled list.
-He then re-injured the hamstring while playing a rehabilitation game with the Class A Stockton Ports on June 20th, and this time had to undergo surgery, putting the remainder of his season in doubt.
+He then re-injured the hamstring while playing a rehabilitation game with the Class A Stockton Ports on June 20th, and this time had to undergo surgery, putting the remainder of his season in doubt, but he did come back in the last days of August and played regularly in September, finishing at .282 with 5 homers and 30 RBI in 71 games.

 Main Sources: 2000-2006 Baseball Almanacs